matthew-martin/RayTracer/README.txt

 This project relies on OpenGL to initialize a drawing window and to draw a single pixel of a passed color.
 All other functionality was written from scratch.
 This project was developed on Linux (Fedora 24).

+The Report.pdf file is the report for the project that was written to be included with the submission.
+It outlines the basic functionality of the project, and includes an image of an example ray-traced scene.